MalpenZibo/ashell/README.md

 WIP, highly unstable

+> If you have an issue with the transparency you could try launching ashell with WGPU_BACKEND=gl.
+This env var forces wgpu to use OpenGL instead of Vulkan.
+It seems that wgpu has some issues with AMD GPU and Vulkan transparency.

 ### Does it only work on Hyprland?
 While it's currently tailored for Hyprland, it could work with other compositors.